terraform-ibm-modules/tim-mcp/README.md

 ### HTTP Mode

-HTTP mode runs the server as a web service, ideal for network deployments and multiple concurrent clients.
+HTTP mode runs the server as a stateless web service, ideal for network deployments and multiple concurrent clients.
+The server runs in stateless mode, which means no session IDs are required and each request is handled independently.

 ```bash
 # HTTP mode with defaults (127.0.0.1:8000)